An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality

-In this paper, we aim to propose an ARC algorithm based on interior point methods for solving nonlinear inequality constrained optimization (abbreviated as ARCBIP henceforth).
-Following the strategy of interior point methods, we first focus on solving barrier problems accompanying with the original problem \eqref{ori}.
+In this paper, we aim to propose an implementable ARC algorithm Based on Interior-Point methods (ARCBIP) for solving nonlinear inequality constrained optimization problems.
+Following the strategy of interior-point methods, we first focus on solving barrier problems accompanying with the original problem \eqref{ori}.
 In each iteration, by analogy with sequential quadratic programming (SQP) methods, we construct an ARC subproblem with linearized constraints and the well-known fraction to the boundary rule \cite{Nocedal1999} that prevents slack variables from approaching their lower bounds of zero too early.
-Different from subproblems in trust-region SQP methods for solving constrained optimization, ARC subproblems in ARCBIP have no incompatibility of the intersection of linearized constraints with trust-region bounds.
-Instead of solving ARC subproblem with linearized constraints and the fraction to the boundary rule directly, we employ composite-step approach \cite{Conn2000} and reduced Hessian methods to deal with linearized constraints, where the trial step is decomposed into a normal step and a tangential step.
+Instead of solving ARC subproblem with linearized constraints and the fraction to the boundary rule directly, we employ composite-step approach \cite{Conn2000,Lubkoll2017OMS} and reduced Hessian methods to deal with linearized constraints, where the trial step is decomposed into a normal step and a tangential step.
 The normal step aims to reduce constraint violations, while the tangential step ensures sufficient model reduction.
 They are computed by solving two standard ARC subproblems (approximately) with the fraction to the boundary rule that can be handled by the backtrack strategy \cite{Nocedal1999}.
 And we present conditions for normal steps and tangential steps to be satisfied to ensure the convergence.
 After the trial step has been obtained, the exact penalty function is used as the merit function in ARC framework, and the ratio of reduction of the penalty function to reduction of the model is calculated to determine whether the trial point is accepted according to ARC mechanism.
 The updating of the barrier parameter is implemented by adaptive strategies \cite{Nocedal1999}, which is based on the deviation of the smallest complementary condition.
 Under mild assumptions, we establish the global convergence of our algorithm.
 Preliminary numerical experiments and some comparison results are reported.